 Public and private.
 Big and small.
-Four-year, community, and technical.
+Four-year, community and technical schools.
 With more than a dozen local colleges and universities, Springfield, Missouri, is very much a thriving city with a focus on higher education.
-Nearly 50,000 students per year choose Springfield to pursue academic paths from liberal arts and business to engineering, architecture, medicine, science, and theology.
-Our wide array of undergraduate, graduate, and continuing education programs makes it easy to access a lifelong education.
-Read more about several of our area’s major institutions and professional programs, or scroll to the bottom to link to other great local campuses.
+With a variety of local options, Springfield is a hub for academic pursuit, attracting nearly 45,000 students annually.
+Explore diverse fields from liberal arts, business, and engineering to architecture, medicine, science, and theology, with comprehensive undergraduate, graduate, and continuing education programs – including Master’s and Master of Fine Arts.
+Our wide array of undergraduate, graduate and continuing education programs make it easy to access a lifelong education.
+Read more about our area’s major institutions, professional programs and great local campuses.

 New to Springfield are several specialized programs from the state’s largest university system, the University of Missouri.

 The number one provider of physicians in Missouri, University of Missouri-Columbia (MU) established the MU School of Medicine Clinical Campus in 2017 collaboration with Springfield’s CoxHealth and Mercy health systems.
 The Springfield campus allows MU to expand its medical student class size by more than 30%, while providing more than 300 additional physicians for the state.